Shashi1024/Java/Notes/abstraction.md

   - A class extending an abstract class must implement all its abstract methods, or it must also be declared `abstract`.
   - They can have instance variables and static variables.

 - If a class has at least one `abstract` method, the class itself must be declared `abstract`.
 - If a concrete class extends an abstract class, it must implement all the abstract methods of the parent abstract class.
 If it doesn't, it must also be declared abstract.
 - Abstract classes can have final methods (which cannot be overridden) and static methods.
 - They can have public, protected, default, and private access modifiers for their members.
+- `final` Methods: An abstract class can have `final` methods.
+A `final` method cannot be overridden by subclasses.
+- `static` Methods: An abstract class can have `static` methods.
+These methods belong to the class itself and can be called using the class name.